gitKrystan/2025-emberfest/slides.md

 # Live Demo: Scale Pioneers

 <!--
+Our support team sent us this customer app that really exemplifies some performance issues we are seeing.

+It turns out this customer has 100k todos, and they're really having issues.

+Let me just switch back to our demo app and load the customer's data to test.

 - (UPDATE) Initial Todo Count: A Lot
 - API Reliability: Good
 - API Latency: Slow
 - Mode: Hobbyist

 1. Demo 100k todos without pagination

+Fortunately, WarpDrive has another trick up it's sleeve:
+Built in pagination utilities.
+It's time to activate the "ENTERPRISE EDITION."

 - (UPDATE) Mode: Enterprise
 -->